Guilherme-Moreira/MarxBot/README.md

 # MarxBot
 A simple discord bot written with python using discord.py rewrite.

-To self host this bot, create a keys.py file and create a TOKEN variable and assign it to your bot token.
+To self host this bot, create a keys.py file, create a TOKEN variable and assign it to your bot token.